 During 2012/13, the Council fulfilled its commitment to employ Apprentices and had two young people engaged under this scheme.
 They were paid at the average pay rate for Apprentices which is £170 per week.
 Both apprentices secured fixed term posts within the Council.
 In 2014/15 two more Apprentices were recruited.
-The aim is to recruit a further two apprentices in 2016 in Customer Services and Business Administration.
+There are currently four apprentices within the authority and options are being explored to increase this intake.